 Disruptive snoring is typically noticed by your bed partner.
 Extremely loud snoring is usually followed by a noticeable pause and then a huge gasp for air which may or may not wake you during the night.

 Not breathing while asleep

 This is typically noticed by your bed partner as well and is very scary for most people that witness it.
 You can actually hear the pause in breathing and may wonder when the person is going to start breathing or snoring again.

 Many people with sleep apnea experience a dry mouth when they wake up in the morning or may even have one during the day.
 Most people with sleep apnea are mouth breathers, so when the air is ingested through the mouth, it tends to dry out the mouth and throat and saliva is not produced as abundantly.

-Waking up to a dry mouth or sore throat are both normal symptoms of sleep apnea.
+Waking up to a dry mouth or a sore throat are both normal symptoms of sleep apnea.
 The flow of air continuously passing down the throat during your sleep tends to dry out the mouth and decrease saliva production.
-This in turn dries out the throat and may become irritated or scratchy.
+This, in turn, dries out the throat and may become irritated or scratchy.

 Waking up to choking or gasping for breathes

 This is one of the most noticeable symptoms of sleep apnea and is usually witnessed by another bed partner.

 Your body needs oxygen in order to survive and sleep apnea seriously decreases the flow of oxygen to the brain.
 This is not only dangerous but impacts a good night’s sleep for your body.
 When you are not well-rested, you tend to lack energy throughout the day.

 This goes hand in hand with daytime drowsiness.
 Many people endure long commutes to and from work and sleep apnea may put you at risk of falling asleep at the wheel during your commute.